implementation selection

 SAP or ERP Implementation Success Criteria

 The study continues to provide some great insight into corrective actions that you can take to more properly align your IT/ERP/SAP investment to your business goals and objectives.
-The study also provides an overview of ERP implementation partner and implementation company selection criteria that help ensure success.
+The study also provides an overview of ERP implementation partner and implementation company selection criteria that help ensure SAP project success.

 This site has addressed key shortcomings in much detail.
 Below, you will see the numbered problem area from the list above, a summary explanation of how to address it, and then an in-depth article on the topic or subject.